bishopdynamics/superbird-tool/Readme.md

 The same thing must be done in reverse to restore a partition, but writing is much faster, and we can use larger chunks (512KB), so copy rate for writing is about `4.9MB/s`, and it takes about 17 minutes to write all partitions.

-Partitions 4MB and smaller can be written in a single chunk, but using 2MB or 4MB chunks for larger partitions eventually fails about 300MB through; I have not yet figured out why.
+Partitions 2MB and smaller can be written in a single chunk, but using 2MB chunks for larger partitions eventually fails about 300MB through; I have not yet figured out why.
 In the meantime, it seems that 512KB chunks work well for larger partitions.

 ## Supported Platforms